zeeshanali/Online-Help/docs/Install_Guide/ig_ch_03_building.md

 Requirements for HA object storage servers and targets are as follows:

--   Red Hat Enterprise Linux or CentOS Linux version 7.4 must be installed.
+-   Red Hat Enterprise Linux or CentOS Linux version {{site.centos_version}} must be installed.
 All Lustre* servers should be running the same OS and version.
 CentOS must have access to the base repositories and update repositories.
 Red Hat must have the following channels registered and enabled:
     - rhel-x86\_64-server-supplementary-7
     - rhel-x86\_64-server-optional-7
     - rhel-x86\_64-server-ha-7
     - rhel-x86\_64-server-7

 -   A storage device of at least 6 GB on each server to store the operating system and additional packages.
 Generally, OSS and OST space requirements are driven by the total size of the file system, the number of servers and OST, the number of files in the file system and the file size.
-See the Lustre\* 2.X File System Operations Manual, Chapter 5, Setting up a Lustre* File System for more information.
+See the Lustre\* {{site.lustre_version}} File System Operations Manual, Chapter 5, Setting up a Lustre* File System for more information.
 -  A dedicated Ethernet port capable of one gigabit/sec.
 This port connects to the Management network.
 - yum needs to be functional, with any needed proxies, and default yum repositories must be fully configured.
 Run yum update to verify that yum updates occur successfully.
 - HA servers are configured in pairs, with a primary server and a failover server.